ypark9/yopa.page/content/blog/2024-12-24-Terraform Init vs Plan vs Apply - A Complete Guide with Examples.md

 ## When to Use Targeted Apply

-Sometimes, you need to manage specific resources rather than your entire infrastructure.
+You might face a situation where you need to manage specific resources rather than your entire infrastructure.
 This is where `terraform apply -target` comes in handy.
 However, use it cautiously as it can lead to state inconsistencies if not used properly.

 ```bash
 terraform apply -target="aws_instance.web_server"